 DENT DISEASE TYPE 2

-Dent disease type 2 is characterized by the characteristic symptoms associated with Dent disease type 1.
+Dent disease type 2 is characterized by the same symptoms associated with Dent disease type 1.
 However, some affected individuals have developed additional symptoms including mild intellectual disability, hypotonia, and clouding of the lenses of the eyes (cataracts).
 Cataracts in Dent disease type 2 are classified as subclinical because they do not impair vision.

 Dent disease type 2 is caused by mutations in the same gene that causes Lowe syndrome, a rare multisystem disorder.
-Lowe syndrome is characterized by the kidney abnormalities that occur in Dent disease, but also additional symptoms affecting the eyes, brain and other organ systems.
+Lowe syndrome is characterized by the kidney abnormalities that occur in Dent disease, but also additional findings affecting the eyes, brain and other organ systems.
 Some researchers believe that Dent disease type 2 represents the mild end of a disease spectrum that includes Lowe syndrome at the severe end.
 (For more information on Lowe syndrome, see the Related Disorders section of this report).

 FEMALE CARRIERS